AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/create-reviews-forms.md

 ---
-title: Crear y administrar revisiones en formularios
+title: Creación y administración de revisiones en formularios
 seo-title: Creating and managing reviews in forms
 description: Una revisión es un mecanismo que permite a uno o más revisores realizar comentarios sobre un recurso disponible en un formulario.
 seo-description: A Review is a mechanism that allows one or more reviewers to comment on an asset that is available in a form.